Veteran Education Benefits Programs

 Alabama National Guard Education Assistance Program

 ANGEAP is a program established by the legislature of the State of Alabama and is designed to provide financial assistance to active Alabama National Guard members who are enrolled in degree programs at accredited post-secondary institutions of higher learning located within the State of Alabama.
 Limited funding is provided by the Alabama Legislature and priority is given to those who apply early.
+Students applying for ANGEAP must have a completed FAFSA on file at Snead State Community College and must maintain a cumulative GPA of 2.0 or higher.
 For more information about the ANGEAP, members should contact the unit administrator at their prospective unit.

 Tuition assistance (TA) is a Department of Defense (DOD) program.
 GoArmyEd is the virtual gateway for all eligible Active Duty, National Guard, and Army Reserve soldiers to request tuition assistance (TA) online, anytime, anywhere, for classroom and distance learning.
 It allows soldiers to manage their education records, including college classes, testing, on-duty classes, and Army education counselor support.
 Soldiers may request TA through www.GoArmyEd.com